gitbreaker222/export-all-layers-rl/README.md

 INSTALLATION:
 -To use the plug-in, move it to the gimp-plug-in folder.
--To find out that folder, look into gimps properties (folders --> Plugins) -Usually there are to paths by default:
+-To find out that folder, look into gimps properties (folders --> Plugins) -Usually there are two paths by default:
 	 /home/MY-USERNAME/.gimp-2.8/plug-ins
 	 /usr/lib/gimp/2.0/plug-ins